quicwg/base-drafts/draft-ietf-quic-transport.md

 The connection ID field in a Handshake packet contains a connection ID that is chosen by the server (see {{connection-id}}).

 The first Handshake packet sent by a server contains a packet number of 0.
-This value is increased for each subsequent packet sent by the server as described in
-{{packet-numbers}}.
-The client increments the packet number from its previous packet by one for each packet that it sends (which might be an Initial, 0-RTT Protected, or Handshake packet).
+Packet numbers are incremented normally for other Handshake packets.

 The payload of this packet contains STREAM frames and could contain PADDING and ACK frames.